KegenGuyll/text-api/README.md

 - In MP, the server sends a command and the client resolves the target by `onlineID`.
 - Global pending cap defaults to 500 across all players; you can adjust `TextAPI._globalMaxPending` on the client if needed.
 - Wrapping uses a greedy word-wrap with the current font; explicit \n breaks are preserved.
+- Fonts: `TextAPI.SetFont(UIFont.X)` lets you lock the font used for wrapping calculations so your wrapped width and visual size stay predictable.
+Without setting a font, wrapping assumes a default.